0xVector/envoy-cache-ext/README.md

 **Rationale:** this ensures that the chunks stay alive just long enough in the unpredictable environment of dispatcher `post()` calls, where the order of execution can't be clear beforehand.

+#### Evictions

+The cache uses a straightforward scan algorithm to evict entries.
+The eviction start with considering the next slot, which usually means the oldest entry.
+Entries in use are just skipped.

+**Rationale:** this was designed primarily with simplicity in mind.
+More performant eviction algorithms (for example LRU) would need to store more information to work.
+This works with just a single head for both writing and evicting and needs no extra information.

 ### Cache API overview

 `lookup(key, callbacks)` - is called as the first stage of every new request stream.
 It atomically determines the outcome